g4xx/python-notes/README.md

 ## Closures

+A closure is an inner function that remebers and has access to variables in the local scope in which it was created.
+Even after the outer function has finished executing.

 ```python
 # We create a function
 def outer_func():

     # We assign value to our variable
     message = 'Hi'

     # We define inner_func and print the message variable
     def inner_func():
         print(message)

     # We return inner_func - note there is no () for execution
     return inner_func

 # my_funct is equal to returned value of outer_func (inner_funct)
 my_func = outer_func()